linode/apl-api/docs/gitops.md

 ## Version two

 The locking mechanism is removed by removing the master session controller concept.
 The session repo controller pulls and pushes from/to Gitea instead of master repo.
-The Session Controller is also renamed to `git handler` to not confuse it with user session.
+The Session Controller is also renamed to `Git handler` to not confuse it with user session.

 **Sequence diagram for the accepted request**
 The following diagram presents GitOps without locking mechanism.
 It is worth noting that is performs eight operations less comparing to its predecessor.